afpineda/OpenSourceSimWheelESP32/doc/firmware/FirmwareArchitecture_en.md

 ### Notifications

 This module provides a generic way to notify events to the user, if a user interface is available.
 It does not depend on a particular hardware, so, anything could be implemented in the future: a single LED, sounds, an OLED, etc. By default, it does nothing.
-To provide a particular user-interface implementation, derive a new class from `AbstractNotificationInterface` or `AbastractFrameServerInterface` and, then, provide an instance to `notify::begin()`.
+To provide a particular user-interface implementation, derive a new class from `AbstractNotificationInterface` then, provide an instance to `notify::begin()`.

 All notifications are queued, serialized and executed in a very low priority separate thread.
 The calling thread does not wait for them.
 For those reasons, some notifications may be missed.

-#### AbstractNotificationInterface
+If there were two or more user interfaces (for example, display and sounds), they may be chained together not to mix their code.
+See `AbstractNotificationInterface::nextInChain`.

+`AbstractNotificationInterface` may work in two, non-exclusive, modes:

+#### As a simple message queue

 For user interfaces not needing a perpetual loop or for one-time notifications.
+This is the default behavior.
 For example:

 ```c
    void MyImpl::turnOn() {